Semen Analysis (Diagnostic)

 Investigation of infertility or sub-fertility.

-Semen analysis lower reference limits (95% confidence interval) for semen characteristics are taken from the WHO Laboratory manual for the examination and processing of human semen 5th edition 2010.
+Semen analysis lower reference limits (95% confidence interval) for semen characteristics are taken from the World Health Organisation (WHO) Laboratory Manual for the examination and processing of human semen 6th Edition 2021.

-* The laboratory is not UKAS accredited for these tests.
+* PLEASE NOTE: the laboratory is not UKAS accredited for this test

 |Sample & container required||A complete fresh ejaculate.